 Follow our guide and there’s a good chance you will get rid of your stains sooner rather than later.

-However, if you’re one of those that like to think about the worst-case scenario.
+However, if you’re one of those who like to think about the worst-case scenario.
 Don’t fret!
-Luckily you chose pavers, replacing a few stained units is really cheap.
-Imagine if you had to remove and repour the whole concrete slab?
+Luckily you chose pavers, so replacing a few stained units is cheap.
+Imagine if you had to remove a whole concrete slab – even if the worst comes to happen, you will be able to make your pavers look great again.

-1 – Clean The Stain Area Appropriately
+1: Clean The Stain Area Appropriately

 People would be surprised to find out how many stains come out just by cleaning the right way, so that’s where we start.

 If there’s oil on your pavers right now, don’t scrub it just yet.
 It will only spread the liquid and help it penetrate deeper.
-You need to try and soak up as much as possible with paper towels.
+You need to try to soak up as much as possible with paper towels.

 Another material that can help you with that is kitty litter.
 Spread it over the stain and push it against it.